 About the Sourcebook

-In our ongoing mission to provide CIVA members with high quality publications and resources, we’ve nicknamed this re-formatted iteration of the CIVA Sourcebook the (Re)Sourcebook.
-It still boasts full-color art images, a curated exhibit, member directory, and useful information about exhibits and books.
-Thanks to Guest Editor, Ken Steinbach, and added space due to the new, larger format, this edition also includes a handful of “nuts & bolts” essays by seasoned veterans in the field on topics of interest to art professionals.
+We’ve nicknamed the re-formatted CIVA Sourcebook the (Re)Sourcebook.
+The new, larger format still boasts full-color images, a juried exhibit, member directory, and other useful information.
+Thanks to Guest Editor, Ken Steinbach, and added space, the upcoming edition also includes a handful of “nuts & bolts” essays by seasoned veterans in the field on topics of interest to art professionals.
 Essays include:

 - Patrick Luber, “How to Pack a Show,”